Skip to Content

 If you have a bowl, you can place a plate over it, and it acts just like a lid!
 Voila!
 It’s an instant and easy way to store small portions of leftovers.

-Woman standing in front of her kitchen island with various types of plastic free food storage options.
+Woman standing in front of her kitchen island with various types of non plastic food storage containers

 8. silicone bags: